Is the end to the trade war between China and the US near?

-Although both sides are reportedly aiming to wrap up a deal by the end of April (a timeline to be taken with a pinch of salt - see scenario analysis below), the trade war remains in a state of purgatory for now.
+Although both sides are reportedly aiming to wrap up a deal by the end of April (a timeline to be taken with a pinch of salt - see scenario analysis below), the trade war between the US and China remains in a state of purgatory for now.
 Punitive tit-for-tat tariffs imposed by both sides across 2018 remain in place.
 But President Trump avoided escalating the dispute any further by indefinitely postponing a slated tariff hike on 1 March, which has provided both sides with additional time to get a deal over the line.

-Will a deal be reached?
+Will a US-China trade deal be reached?

 The fact that President Trump – the chief architect of the current China policy – appears keen to strike a deal suggests that an end to the trade war is on the horizon, even if the road towards this destination remains full of potential potholes.
 The final contours of any deal and what concessions China might offer up remains uncertain, but the latter will almost certainly fall short of the sweeping structural changes that hawks in Washington and the foreign business community in China would like.